-- Required Gas Supplies: The following gas supplies are required for all experiments using environmental control: - Compressed Air Source: Supplies pressurized air from a cylinder, a lab gas line, or an oil-free air pump or compressor. - Pressurized CO2 Source: Supplies pressurized CO2 from a cylinder.
-Gas must be at least 99% pure.
+- Required Gas Supplies: The following gas supplies are required for all experiments using environmental control: - Pressurized compressed air from a gas cylinder, a house gas line, or an oil-free air compressor. - Pressurized, medical-grade CO2 from a gas cylinder.

-Note: CO_2 is used to regulate the pH of cell culture media for mammalian cells.
-If you are using an organic buffer solution (for example, HEPES) to regulate the pH of your media, then a CO_2 source may not be required.
+Note: $CO_2$ is used to regulate the pH of cell culture media for mammalian cells.
+If you are using an organic buffer solution (for example, HEPES) to regulate the pH of your media, then a $CO_2$ source may not be required.

-- Optional Gas Supply: The following gas supply is required only for hypoxia experiments: - Pressurized N2 Source: Supplies pressurized N2 from a cylinder.
-Gas must be at least 99% pure.
-Required for hypoxia experiments; otherwise optional. - Pressure regulators and Fittings: Delivers gases from the cylinders to the instrument.
+- Optional Gas Supply: The following gas supply is required only for hypoxia experiments: - Pressurized, medical-grade N2 from a gas cylinder or a house gas line.
+Required for hypoxia experiments; otherwise optional. - Pressure regulators to deliver gases to the instrument.
 Gas pressure to the instrument must be regulated within the range of 0.8 bar to 1.2 bar (11.6 psi to 17.4 psi).
-The ideal setting is 1.0 bar (14.5 psi).
-See Environmental Control System Gas Regulator Details on page 89 for details. - Gas Supply Tubing: Molecular Devices provides 10 m (32.8 ft) of tubing to connect the instrument to the regulator.
-If this is not sufficient, you must provide an appropriate length of 4 mm I.D. / 6 mm O.D. polyurethane tubing. - Teflon Tape and Hose Clamps: Secures tubing and regulator fittings. - Ultrapure Water (18 Mohm•cm): Maintains humidity inside the environmental control cassette.
+The ideal setting is 1.0 bar (14.5 psi). - Gas supply tubing to connect the instrument to the regulator.
+If the 10 m (32.8 ft) of tubing provided by Molecular Devices is not sufficient, you must provide an appropriate length of 4 mm I.D. / 6 mm O.D. polyurethane tubing. - Teflon tape and hose clamps to secure the tubing and fittings. - Ultrapure water (18 Mohm•cm) to maintain humidity inside the environmental control cassette.
 The humidifying column can hold up to 130 ml (4.4 oz) of ultrapure water and must be refilled before the level drops to 50 ml (1.7 oz).